-1. Accrued paid Ssick leave shall be provided upon the may be requested orally or in writing written request of an employee.

-To receive sick leave pay, an employee must notify his/her immediate supervisor or designee of the need for sick leave and the probable duration thereof as soon as possible, but in no event later than the beginning of the employee's work day except when the University determines that the employee's failure to notify is due to extreme circumstances beyond the control of the employee.
-Additionally, an employee must notify the University of the need to extend the sick leave prior to the anticipated date of return.
+1. Accrued paid Ssick leave shall be provided upon the may be requested orally or in writing. written request of an employee.
+No sick leave pay shall be payable to an employee unless the employee's immediate supervisor or designee is notified of the illness/disability and the probable duration thereof as soon as possible, but in no event later than the beginning of the employee's work day except when the University determines that the employee's failure to notify is due to extreme circum-stances beyond the control of the employee.
+Subsequent to a notice of illness/disability and the return to work by an employee, no time for which the employee has requested/received sick leave authorization shall be charged to accrued/anticipated compensatory time, leave with pay, vacation, or holiday time in lieu of sick leave time.